tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 Communication will be key to your growth into the workplace and becoming a great developer.
 We prefer you to over communicate (tell everybody about how scary your cat is or how often you drink coffee) then to under communicate.
 At Developers Institute we employ 2 main channels of communication: slack and email.

-- Slack is a real time messaging tool to help you stay connected to your team (your cohort) and all the support staff at developers institute.
+- Slack is a real time messaging tool to help you stay connected to your team (your cohort) and all the support staff at Developers Institute.
 Use this to ask programming questions, talk about anime, share funny memes or see what others are up to.
-This is the playground where you will absorb our culture and became a fellow developer.
+This is the playground where you will absorb our culture and become a fellow developer.
 - Email is for formal communication between yourself, the outside world and Developers Institute itself.
 Please check your email regularly as we will be sending you emails on important events, happenings and dates.
 This is a vital skill to build as it will be an expected skill in your future workplace environment and thus an expected skill in our workplace.
 Please make sure your Developers Institute email is working including the associated cohort calendar.

 <details>